ibi-group/isotropic-pubsub/README.md

 ## Why Use This?

+- **Preventable Default Behavior**: An event's default behavior runs *inside* the event, in a dedicated complete stage, so a subscriber can inspect it, prevent it, or replace it before it happens
-- **Flexible Event Architecture**: Comprehensive event lifecycle with before, on, and after stages
+- **Staged Event Lifecycle**: Before, on, complete, and after stages, each with its own subscribers
-- **Event Distribution**: Distribute events through object hierarchies
+- **Event Distribution**: Distribute events through object hierarchies, with automatic teardown
+- **Event Encapsulation**: Keep events entirely internal or expose them for others to observe
 - **Fine-Grained Control**: Prevent, stop, or modify events during their lifecycle
+- **Filtered Subscriptions**: Let a subscription choose which events it runs for
+- **Awaitable Events**: Get a subscription promise that resolves aynchronously when an event is published
 - **Customizable Behavior**: Configure dispatchers with custom behavior for each event type
 - **Multiple Integration Options**: Use as standalone, base class, or mixin
-- **Filtered Subscriptions**: Let a subscription choose which events it runs for

 ## Installation